Damally/RedshiftWorkshop/Lab4/README.md

 ## Create external database and schema

-You will now create the external database in AWS Glue and the external schema in Amazon Redshift to make the external tables visible for queries.
+You will now create the external database in AWS Glue and the external schema in Amazon Redshift that will make the external tables visible for queries when using Amazon Redshift Spectrum.

 Log in to the AWS Console.
 On AWS console main page, go to Services and select AWS Glue or type Glue in the search field.
-Choose AWS Glue when you see in the results.
+Choose AWS Glue from the search.

-On AWS Glue console choose Databases on the left-hand side and choose Add Database option.
+1. On AWS Glue console choose `Databases` on the left-hand side and choose `Add Database` option.
-Specify a Database Name and choose `Create`
+2. Type a database name in the `Database name` field and choose `Create`

-**Important** Ensure you remember the database name you specified as it will be used in a later section.
+**Important** Take note of the database name you chose as it will be used in a later section.

 ![alt text](https://github.com/andrehass/RedshiftWorkshop/blob/master/Images/gluedatabase.jpg "Database Name")

 ## Create clawler Job using AWS Glue

-After creating the database in AWS Glue, you will now create a crawler job that will scan an S3 location where the parquet files are stored and then create external tables automatically for you with correct properties.
-Later you will use these tables in Amazon Redshift Spectrum.
+After creating the database in AWS Glue, you will now create a crawler job that will scan an S3 bucket where the parquet files are stored and then create external tables automatically for you with correct properties.
+Later you will query these external tables in Amazon Redshift Spectrum.
 The integration with Data Lake on S3 will allow you to query data on tables stored either on Amazon Redshift or S3 using Amazon Redshift Spectrun through external tables.

-While still in the AWS Glue console, choose Crawlers on the left-hand side and then **`Add crawler`**
+While still in the AWS Glue console, choose `Crawlers` on the left-hand side and then **`Add crawler`**

 ![alt text](https://github.com/andrehass/RedshiftWorkshop/blob/master/Images/addcrawlerJob.jpg "Add Crawler")